takemobiteam/takemobi-test.github.io/docs/index.md

 ## Key Concepts in Master Data

+**Jamie: I don't think we consider Airports to reall be part of an Area.
+(Airport has an Area field, but I'm pretty sure we don't use it for anything.)
+Also: would it make sense to show here that an Airport has a number of Terminals?**

 ![Master Data Download](./attachments/MasterDataDownload.jpg)

 As shown in the image above, one **Destination** can have multiple **Area Groups**.
 One **Area Group** can have multiple **Areas**, but an **Area** does not have to belong to an **Area Group**.
 One **Area** can have multiple **Airports** and multiple **Hotels**. **Vehicles** are specified per Destination.